Skip to content

 Start by gathering all your flags in one location, including flags currently displayed, flags in storage, and flags tucked away in closets or garages.
 Create a simple inventory documenting each flag's theme, size, condition, and current location.
 This inventory becomes your organizational foundation and helps identify gaps in your collection or flags that need replacement.

 Review how you actually use your flags.
 Do you change garden flags weekly, monthly, or seasonally?
 Do certain flags stay up for extended periods while others rotate frequently?
 Understanding your display habits reveals which organizational system will serve you best.
+If you are still building your collection, browse our holiday flags collection to identify seasonal gaps worth filling before your next rotation.

 Step 2: Choose Your Organization System